 Enable logging in Player

-- Scan QR Code is useful when running apps in Player on mobile devices.
-Before scanning the code, select the IP address.
+- Scan QR code is useful when running apps in Player on mobile devices.
+Before scanning the code, select the IP address in the Console tool.
 Since the system running the AppStudio console may have multiple IP addresses assigned to it, the QR code will be generated for the address selected from the drop-down list and appear beside it.
 Clicking this QR code displays a larger version, which is useful if the device is unable to scan the smaller code.
 Scan the generated QR code at either size to complete the connection.

 With all of these methods, all actions you perform in Player will send messages to the console on your selected desktop.